JasperFx/jasper/documentation/documentation/messaging/routing/subscriptions.md

 In the sample above, we're writing the whole *messaging graph* of matched routes and potential problems to a file named `subscription-report.json`.

 Do note that this command will fail at the command line if it detects any problems unless you also use the `--ignore-failures` flag.
-Definitel use this flag if you are only using this command for informational purposes or you aren't being strict about marking published messages.
+Definitely use this flag if you are only using this command for informational purposes or you aren't being strict about marking published messages.

 This command compares publisher and subscription capabilities based on supported transports and message representations.
 This report can detect:

 * Valid message routes for each permutation of message type, subscriber, and publisher
-* Messages referenced in subscriptions that have no known known publisher
+* Messages referenced in subscriptions that have no known publisher
 * Messages that are marked as published but not subscribed to by any known application
 * Mismatched subscriptions based on publisher and subscriber capabilities.
 This will catch any issue with having no compatible message representations or matching transports